Can Prunus laurocerasus 'Schipkaensis" (Schip Laurel) be planted in almost full shade?

 Answer

-Hello and thank you for your question about Prunus laurocerasus (Common Cherrylaurel, English laurel)
+Hello and thank you for your question about Prunus laurocerasus (common cherrylaurel, English laurel)

 According to the Dirr's manual of woody Landscape Plants, Dr. Micheal A. Dirr says the species preforms best in moist, well-drained soil supplemented with organic matter; pH adaptable; full sun or shade, salt spray tolerant; avoid excessive fertilization; withstands pruning very well; best in partial to heavy shade in well-drained soil.
 But, I would be concerned planting a new shrub under mature tree which could cause competition and not good growing conditions for the new woody plant.